Rock Hill Workers’ Compensation Lawyer

 Additionally, claimants cannot point to a mental health condition as an injury unless the workers can prove that the mental illness is out of the ordinary for their profession and was caused by performing their job.
 Stress injuries, such as heart attacks, can only serve as an on-the-job injury if they relate to performing one’s job and not, for instance, stress related to one’s job security.

-Steps to Take Following a Denial
+Steps to Take Following a Denial of Benefits in Rock Hill

 A denial of benefits or a rejection of a benefits package is not the end of a workers’ compensation case.
 Both workers and employers can appeal any decision made by a workers’ compensation insurance company.
 To begin the process, an employee must complete and submit Form 50.
 This form requires detailed information about the employee, their injuries, and how the injuries occurred.

 Once a worker submits this form, the Commission would schedule an informal hearing.
 This is a chance for both parties to state their claims and potentially come to a settlement.
 If this fails to bring a resolution, the Commission could hold a formal appeal.
 At these appeals, a commissioner may hear all the evidence and make a binding decision.
-Rock Hill lawyers who focus on workers’ comp claims could help employees navigate the appeals process and fight for their benefits every step of the way.
+Lawyers who focus on workers’ comp claims could help employees navigate the appeals process and fight for their benefits every step of the way.

 How A Rock Hill Workers’ Compensation Attorney Might Help